AllanK24/Kaggle-Competition-Math-Classifier/README.md

 > LoRA was crucial — full fine-tuning led to overfitting, while LoRA adapters enabled efficient, stable training even on **2× NVIDIA T4 GPUs**.

-⚡ Scaling Note
+## ⚡ Scaling Note
 Based on experimentation, scaling the Qwen2.5 model improves classification performance.
-While this repo uses Qwen2.5–3B, a larger model such as Qwen2.5–32B, fine-tuned with the same LoRA strategy, is expected to deliver even better results for this task.
+While this repo uses Qwen2.5–3B, a larger model such as Qwen2.5–32B for example, when fine-tuned with the same LoRA strategy, is expected to deliver even better results for this task.

 ---